-Player.exe is a executable file (a program) for Windows.
-The filename extension .exe is the abbreviation for executable.
-Only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
-The free file information forum can help you determine if player.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or an application you can trust.
+Player.exe is a executable file (a program) within Windows.
+The filename extension .exe denotes an executable file.
+You should only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
+The free file information forum can help you determine if player.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or to an application you can trust.

 Player.exe file information

-Description: player.exe is located in a subfolder of "C:\Documents and Settings".
+Description: Player.exe is not essential for Windows and will often cause problems. player.exe is located in a subfolder of "C:\Documents and Settings".

 Known file sizes on Windows 7/XP are 14,848 bytes (61% of all occurrences), 15,360 bytes, 53,248 bytes or 57,344 bytes.